elurex/zfs_backup/README.md

 ### Using Python 3.7 or above

 * you need to install pyyaml: pip3 install pyyaml
+* first backup will be full snapshot and afterwards it will be incremental snapshot only
 * config file is hardcoded at /etc/zfs_backup_config.yml

 ``` YAML